YujieLiao/de-th/README.md

 # de-th
 ## Kafka Data Processing Pipeline
-# Overview:
+### Overview:
 This project implements a Kafka-based data processing pipeline with the following features:
 Consumer 1: A kafka consumer reads raw data from the user-login topic, aggregates data in batches of 20 messages, extracting fields like app_version, locale, and device_type.
 Producer: Aggregated data comes from consumer 1.
 Processed data is published to a new Kafka topic, processed-user-login.
 Consumer 2: A kafka consumer subscrib to processed-user-login topic and consume data for real-time analysis.
 It merges incoming aggregated data with historical data in memory for real-time analysis, such as identifying the most popular locale or app version.

-# Command to consume message from tpoic processed-user-login inside kafka container:
+### Command to consume message from tpoic processed-user-login inside kafka container:
 docker exec -it de-th-kafka-1 /bin/bash
+<br> kafka-console-consumer --bootstrap-server localhost:9092 --topic processed-user-login
+<br> or
-kafka-console-consumer --bootstrap-server localhost:9092 --topic processed-user-login or kafka-console-consumer --bootstrap-server localhost:9092 --topic processed-user-login --from-beginning if you want to have information from beginning
+<br> kafka-console-consumer --bootstrap-server localhost:9092 --topic processed-user-login --from-beginning if you want to have information from beginning

-# Design Choices
+### Design Choices
 1. Architecture
 Kafka is chosen as the core messaging system due to its ability to handle real-time, high-throughput data.
 Docker Compose is used to orchestrate the Kafka, Zookeeper, producer, and consumer services, ensuring reproducibility.
 The data processing logic is implemented in Python for flexibility and ease of integration with other tools.
 2. Topics